2014 Bahrain Grand Prix: Race

 The start of the race where Lewis Hamilton passed teammate Nico Rosberg for the lead.

-The race began at 18:00 Arabia Standard Time (UTC+03:00).
+The race began before approximately 38,140 spectators at 18:00 Arabia Standard Time (UTC+03:00).
 The weather at the start was dry and hot with the air temperature between 23 and 26 C and a track temperature ranging from 26 to 30 C. The cooler temperatures reduced the advantage of the medium compound tyres over the soft compound to less than the two seconds observed during daylight conditions.
-Approximately 38,140 people attended the event.

 When the race started, Hamilton accelerated faster than teammate Rosberg off the line, moving ahead of him by using the space between the pit wall heading into the first corner.
 Hamilton oversteered after leaving turn three and moved to the outside of the track.
 Rosberg attempted to retake the lead by going around the outside at the fourth turn, but Hamilton defended the position.
 Alonso overtook teammate Raikkönen around the inside at the first turn and then made contact with Magnussen.
 Alonso continued with minor bodywork damage.
 Vergne was squeezed by Maldonado at the turn eight entry and attempted to pass him.
 Maldonado drove defensively and both made contact.
 Vergne had a punctured right-rear tyre, along with rear wing and floor damage, and drove to the pit lane for repairs.

 Massa made the best start of the field, moving from seventh to third by the end of the first lap, while Vergne lost eight positions over the same distance because of the Maldonado collision.
 At the end of the first lap, Hamilton led Rosberg by one second followed by: Massa, Pérez, Bottas, Button, Alonso, Hülkenberg, Räikkönen and Vettel.
 Having been unsuccessful in his attempts to retake the lead, Rosberg started to conserve fuel to prepare for an attack later in the race.
 Both he and Hamilton pulled away from the rest of the field.
 Hülkenberg passed Alonso by braking later than him at the first turn on lap four to move into seventh.
 The Williams cars were harder on their tyres than the surrounding cars, and third-placed Massa came under pressure from Pérez while Button closed the gap to Bottas.
-Ricciardo went to the outside of Magnussen on the ninth lap and overtook him for eleventh driving into turn one.
+Ricciardo went to the outside of Magnussen on the ninth lap and overtook him for 11th driving into turn one.
 Ricciardo went off onto the corner's run-off area onto the exit kerbs, and defended his position from Kvyat who went to the inside of him going into turn four.
 Button battled Bottas around the inside heading towards the first turn on the following lap.
 The two drivers drove alongside each other through the following corner until Button moved in front of Bottas.